 - Processing Ottoman and modern historical data

-- AI-based automatic transcription of handwritten and printed texts
+- Automatic transcription of manuscript and printed texts

 - Mapping and visualization of historical data

-- Data ethics, open science, and digital pedagogy in the humanities
+- Data ethics, open science, and digital pedagogies in the humanities

 Research and Development Projects